Najd: Ridda wars

 Khalid next marched against another apostate tribe, Jadila.
 Here again, Adi ibn Hatim offered his services to persuade the tribe to submit without bloodshed.
 Bani Jadila submitted, and their 1000 warriors joined Khalid's army.
 Khalid, now much stronger than when he had left Zhu Qissa, marched for Buzakha.
 There, in mid-September 632, he defeated Tulayha in the Battle of Buzakha.
 The remaining army of Tulayha retreated to Ghamra, 20 miles from Buzakha, and was defeated in the Battle of Ghamra in the third week of September.

 Several tribes submitted to the Caliph after Khalid's decisive victories.
 Moving south from Buzakha, Khalid reached Naqra in October, with an army now 6000 strong, and defeated the rebel tribe of Banu Saleem in the Battle of Naqra.
 In the third week of October, Khalid defeated a tribal chieftess, Salma, in the battle of Zafar.

 Afterwards, he moved to Najd against the rebel tribe of Banu Tamim and their Sheikh Malik ibn Nuwayrah.
 At Najd, getting the news of Khalid's decisive victories against apostates in Buzakha, many clans of Banu Tamim hastened to visit Khalid, but the Banu Yarbu', a branch of Banu Tamim, under their chief, Malik ibn Nuwayrah, hung back.
 Malik was a chief of some distinction: a warrior, noted for his generosity, and a famous poet.
 Bravery, generosity, and poetry were the three qualities most admired among the Arabs.
 At the time of Muhammad, he had been appointed as a tax collector for the tribe of Banu Tamim.
-As soon as Malik heard of the death of Muhammad, he gave back all the tax to his tribespeople, saying, "Now you are the owner of your wealth."
-Moreover, he was to be charged because he signed a pact with the prophet Sajjah.
+As soon as Malik heard of the death of Muhammad he gave back all the tax to his tribespeople, saying "Now you are the owner of your wealth."
+Moreover, he was to be charged because he signed a pact with the anti-Islamic prophet Sajjah.
 This agreement stated that first, they would deal with local enemy tribes together, and then they would confront the state of Madinah.

 His riders were stopped by Khalid's army at the town of Buttah.
 Khalid asked them about the signing of pact with Sajjah; they said it was just because they wanted revenge against their terrible enemies.
 When Khalid reached Najd he found no opposing army.
-He sent his cavalry to nearby villages and ordered them to call the Azaan (call to prayer) to each party they meet.
+He sent his cavalry to nearby villages and ordered them to call the Athaan to each party they meet.